lizzy-0323/cs61a-code/readme.md

 # CS61A

-my code in cs61A, consists of labs, homeworks, and projects.
+my code in cs61A (Summer 2020), consists of labs, homeworks, and projects.